Read my extensive guide to the best testosterone supplements and T boosters available on the market in the UK today.

 Thinking that simply taking more of something that is perceived to be good for you or because it does something taking more will help it to do more – like taking more fat burners or taking too many testosterone boosters, they won’t boost more testosterone, probably just get stuck in the liver and cause damage.

-Most Testosterone Supplements have been specially formulated to make sure that the levels of each ingredient works best with each other, so taking more of one element might have an effect on another ingredient in the mix, making it either more powerful or potentially more harmful.
+Most of these testo supplements have been specially formulated to make sure that the levels of each ingredient works best with each other, so taking more of one element might have an effect on another ingredient in the mix, making it either more powerful or potentially more harmful.

-In 2020 mens health is something that is not embarrassing or kept quiet, celebrity alpha males’ like Joe Rogan openly talk about taking testosterone therapy treatments to help with increase their testosterone levels as well as things like sex drive.
+In 2021 men’s health is something that is not embarrassing or kept quiet, celebrity alpha males like Joe Rogan openly talk about taking testosterone therapy treatments to help with increasing their testosterone levels as well as things like sex drive.

 There is a common myth that taking supplements for Testosterone can cause prostate cancer, there are meta studies that have been conducted that show there is no evidence that this is true.
 On the flip side, low testosterone as well has been shown to have no correlation with prostate cancer either.
 As prostate cancer is one of the most common in men, this is very reassuring.

 Another myth is that Testosterone therapy will fix erectile dysfunction; the truth is that it will help with sex drive and your overall sexual health which can have a knock-on effect on erectile dysfunction.

 Guide to Buying Testosterone Boosting Supplements

 A bit simplistic I know, and it doesn’t help anyone wanting some sort of proof that these supplements work, so here is a quick guide to buying testosterone booster supplements:

 - Only buy supplements from reputable suppliers – make sure that the company you are buying from has reviews on websites like this, that they fully disclose what you are buying.